 Deserving Dental is a 501(c)(3) tax exempt non-profit organization, Federal Tax ID # 84-2369341.
-We provide free preventative dental care and education inside homeless shelters, battered women shelters, human trafficking rescue centers, runaway youth shelters, correctional facilities, residential substance abuse treatment facilities, and homes for seniors and people living with disabilities.
-Since 2015, our founder Jennifer Geiselhofer has been providing preventive dental care inside these facilities with a portable dental hygiene company.
+We provide free preventative dental care and education inside homeless shelters, battered women shelters, human trafficking rescue centers, runaway youth shelters, correctional facilities, residential substance abuse treatment facilities, homes for seniors and people living with disabilities.
+Since 2015, our founder Jennifer Geiselhofer has been providing preventive dental care inside these facilities with a her portable dental hygiene business.
 She noticed a significant number of underserved populations were not receiving the dental services offered because they did not qualify for state or federal assistance.
-Jennifer founded Deserving Dental in July 2019 to close the gap and provide free dental health care and education to these patients.
+Jennifer established Deserving Dental in July 2019 to close the gap for uninsured patients by providing free dental health care and education.

 Many of Colorado's homeless population living in shelters are hard working individuals and families with small children.
 They have lost their homes due to significant health issues, mental illness, job loss, divorce or increased housing costs.
 Last year the individual income maximum to receive Medicaid assistance was $17,236.
 Most of our patients make more than this, but are still living below the poverty level inside the shelters.

 Lack of professional dental cleanings, oral cancer screenings, and regular brushing habits have detrimental effects on the body and overall health.
-Bacteria and plaque from the mouth enter the bloodstream through the gums.
+Bacteria in plaque from the mouth enter the bloodstream through the gums.
 The bacteria travels to the lungs and heart causing respiratory problems, clogging and narrowing of the Carotid Artery, potentially leading to heart attack and stroke.
 Serious gum disease affects blood glucose control and continues to the progression of diabetes.
 Our onsite service in these facilities give children and adults access to the dental care and education they desperately need.